 The maturity of PPP loans has been increased to five years for those loans that are approved by the SBA on or after June 5, 2020.
 Borrowers who closed on their loans before June 5 have the ability to request that the loan maturity date be extended from two years to five years.

-What do I need to document?
+What form will I use and what do I need to document?

 Other Relief Programs

 The U.S. Small Business Administration (SBA) is offering a variety of relief programs for small businesses impacted by the COVID-19 crisis.